 While Matthew started playing music with the viola at age 9, it was at 16 that Matthew turned towards piano and composition after discovering the music of the Pat Metheny Group, pianists Dave Grusin and Mark Sloniker, Pink Floyd, and the electronic group Tangerine Dream.
 While in college for music recording and composition, Matthew fell for the music of Joni Mitchell and composers such as Maurice Ravel and Aaron Copland, and started recording his piano-based compositions in the college recording studio.

-Matthew’s music has been used in various animations and advertisements on youtube, including animation based on the video game Five Nights at Freddy’s, and has received over 80 million views.
+Matthew’s music has been used in various animations and advertisements on youtube, including animation based on the video game Five Nights at Freddy’s, with videos including his music receiving over 80 million views.
 Music of Matthew’s has been heard in several films and theater productions, including the documentary A Shared Space: Learning from the Mustard Seed School and the play Firstborn in Berkeley, CA. In 2006 and 2009, Matthew performed piano on two PBS documentary soundtracks with songwriter Don Richmond.
 Matthew has also presented on diverse topics at several music conferences, including the International Conference on Twentieth-Century Music in Brighton, UK.

 Matthew’s compositions, which focus primarily on chamber music, have been performed at various conferences and festivals including the Tutti New Music Festival, University of Alabama Huntsville New Music Festival, Colorado Composers Concerts, College Music Society conferences, and numerous Society of Composers conferences.
 Matthew has played piano and viola/violin in jazz ensembles, orchestras and chamber ensembles, with singer songwriters, and in various rock and bluegrass bands, including the Ohio band Case of Culler that performed on festival lineups with the artists Sam Bush, Leftover Salmon, and Little Feat.